CS50DartmouthWI24/nuggets-ribhuhooja/DESIGN.md

 - the grid string
 - a `counterset` (from libcs50) of nuggets - indexed by the index of the position in the grid string

-#### Player
-A data structure to store the data of each player.
-Stores:

-- x and y coordinates
-- grid visible to the player
-- amount of gold
-- name
-- assigned letter
-- address (for the server to send messages to)

-### Functional Decomposition
-`player_join` - joins a player into a game `player_leave - leaves a player from a game `player_move` - moves a player into a spot on grid `handleMessage` - handles a message from the server and updates the player data structure variables accordingly (will call the above methods)

 #### Game
 A data structure to hold global game state.
 Stores: